 Answering the call of nature is an integral part of wilderness camping and requires some heightened awareness of your surroundings.

-We dig a hole designated for this purpose when we camp and choose an area free of cactus, Prickly Poppy, rattlesnake hideouts, and water courses.
+We dig a hole designated for this purpose when we camp and choose an area free of cactus, Prickly Poppy, rattlesnake hideouts, and watercourses.
 As we have gotten older we have purchased a “throne” that fits nicely above the hole to support the buttocks and save the knees.

-While hiking a lovely trail with wildflowers and pines in the Sierras, the call of nature urged me to pull of the trail to take care of business (no hole digging for #1).
+While hiking a lovely trail with wildflowers and pines in the Sierras, the call of nature urged me to pull off the trail to take care of business (no hole digging for #1).
 I found a suitable spot and dropped my drawers while taking in the scenery and listening to the lazy drone of insects.
-Upon completion of my task I pulled up my pants and zipped only to discover that I had “captured” a wasp in between my underwear and jeans.
+Upon completion of my task, I pulled up my pants and zipped only to discover that I had “captured” a wasp in between my underwear and jeans.
 The wasp protested by stinging me at least 6 times before I could quickly get my britches off to see what had set them on fire.

 Though she be but little, she is fierce!” – William Shakespeare